Use chroot with vsftpd to connect to FTPS with multiple users

 local_root=/mnt/ftp chroot_local_user=YES chroot_list_enable=YES allow_writeable_chroot=YES chroot_list_file=/etc/vsftpd/chroot_list user_config_dir=/etc/vsftpd/users

-(This is the basic chroot setting.)
+(This completes the basic chroot settings.)

 chroot_list_enable=YES